The Siege of Hexfall

 - Remaining value is dealt as damage (minimum 0).

-- Remove Health tokens accordingly.
+- Remove Health rings accordingly.

-7.2 Sealing a Portal
+8.2 Sealing a Portal

 Any Hero standing on a Portal tile may attempt to seal it instead of attacking.